-Jennifer Nowzaradan was born in Houston, Texas.
+Jennifer Nowzaradan was born in Houston, Texas in 1980.

 She found her first inspirations and passion for art in Houston's Modern, Contemporary Art and Natural Science Museums.
 At a young age she began exploring oil painting.
 Over time her style and subject matter of study was directly influenced by Cellular and Marine Biology combined with the study of Oriental Art and the geometric patterns that create Persian rugs and geometry found in nature.